hdinsight/hdinsight-storm-examples/scripts/azure/HDInsight/Kafka/README.md

 ```

 ## Kafka Installation Script Notes

+* The Kafka broker service is only installed on worker nodes and not headnodes.

 * The RemoteAdminUsername and RemoteAdminPassword are optional but come in very handy if you want administrative access created on each node on your cluster.
 Once you enable RDP on your cluster, you can use this username/password to login via admin credentials.
 Please use this at your own discretion to avoid giving more than required access.